iPhone 13 Pro Max review: the ultimate iPhone

-The iPhone 13 Pro Max review in a nutshell: with a higher-res screen and the longest battery life of any iPhone, it’s arguably the peak model of Apple’s iPhone 13 line-up.
+The iPhone 13 Pro Max review in a nutshell: with a higher-res screen and the longest battery life of any iPhone, it’s arguably the best phone of Apple’s iPhone 13 line-up.
 However, the only difference from the smaller iPhone 13 Pro is screen size and battery, so it’s only worth paying the extra for the Max if you really prioritize those things.

 Otherwise, it has all of the new additions that the iPhone 13 Pro boasts, from the upgraded triple-lens camera system to the 120Hz ProMotion screen, to the most powerful phone processor ever.